crate/crate-tutorials/docs/generate-time-series/go.rst

    sh$ touch main.go

-Open up your favorite code editor.
-You will be editing this file a lot!
+Open this file in your favorite code editor.

 Get the current position of the ISS